By Oswald Jansen

 The Kingdom of the Netherlands (Koninkrijk der Nederlanden) was founded in 1813.
-It was part of France from 1795 until 1813, before 1795, the greater part of the current territory was governed by a confederation of sovereign provinces (Republiek der Verenigde Nederlanden).
+It was part of France from 1795 until 1813.
+Before 1795, the greater part of the current territory was governed by a confederation of sovereign provinces (Republiek der Verenigde Nederlanden).

-Some former colonies (the Dutch Caribbean) are still part of the Kingdom.
-From October 2010, the Kingdom consists of four countries: Aruba, Curacao, St. Maarten and the Netherlands and three public entities associated with the Netherlands: Bonaire, Sint Eustatius and Saba (BES islands).
-These BES islands are in terms of legislation and practical functioning much like Dutch municipalities.
+Some former colonies (the Dutch Caribbean) are still part of the kingdom.
+From October 2010, the kingdom consists of four countries: Aruba, Curacao, St. Maarten and the Netherlands, and three public entities associated with the Netherlands: Bonaire, Sint Eustatius and Saba (BES islands).
+These BES islands are, in terms of legislation and practical functioning, much like Dutch municipalities.
 For more general information about the legal system of the Dutch Caribbean, see the Dutch Caribbean Legal Portal.

 The Netherlands is a constitutional monarchy.
 The head of state is the monarch (king or queen), who must adhere to the Constitution.
-The Constitution lays down that the ministers, but not the monarch, are responsible for government policy.
+The Constitution lays down that the ministers, not the monarch, are responsible for government policy.
 The monarch is therefore not accountable to the parliament.
 The government of the Netherlands consists of the King and his ministries.
 The ministers in the government and the state secretaries form the Cabinet.
 The Cabinet governs the country and carries out policy.
 The Cabinet is regulated by Parliament.

 The Netherlands is a parliamentary democracy, and parliament therefore has the last word.
 The Dutch Parliament is called ‘the States General’.
 It consists of two chambers: the directly elected House of Representatives (Tweede Kamer) and indirectly elected Senate (Eerste Kamer).
 Together they constitute the legislative assembly.

 The House of Representatives is the more powerful of the two.
 This is where government coalitions are formed and collapse, and where ministers must come to defend their policies.
 No minister or government can survive a vote of no confidence in the House of Representatives.

 General information about the Dutch Judiciary and the Supreme Court of the Netherlands can be found on the website Rechtspraak.nl.
 The Dutch judicial system consists of the following organisations:

 In the famous Costa-Enel case (6/64), the Court of Justice of the European Community ruled that European law is an integral part of the national legal system of the EC member countries and takes precedence over national law.
 Therefore, one cannot fully ascertain the applicable law without researching the relevant European law.
 The Supreme Court has accepted the supremacy of European law in 2004 when it handed down a judgment in a case concerning the impact of Regulation 3280/85/EEC on criminal law (HR 02-11-2004, ECLI:NL:HR:2004:AR1797, m.nt.
 E.A.
 Alkema).
 Since then, the autonomous implementation of European law has been the starting point for the Netherlands.
 [Altena, J.G.H., Het legaliteitsbeginsel en de doorwerking van Europees recht in het Nederlandse materiële strafrecht, 2016-09-22].
 The Eur-Lex database contains, inter alia, all Community legislation in force.